 - 8.1 Directors are expected to attend Board meetings, and meetings of Board committees on which they serve, as frequently as necessary and to spend such time as is needed to properly discharge their responsibilities. - 8.2 The Board will meet regularly and at least four times a year at approximately quarterly intervals (the Regular Board Meetings).
 It is expected that these Regular Board Meetings will normally involve the active participation, either in person or through electronic means of communication, of a majority of directors entitled to be present and will not be conducted by way of obtaining Board consent through circulating written resolutions. - 8.3 Notice of at least 14 days should be given of a Regular Board Meeting to give all directors an opportunity to attend.
 However, a subsequent change of date accepted by all directors will not invalidate the meeting.
-For all other Board meetings, reasonable notice should be given.
+For all other Board meetings, reasonable notice should be given. - 8.4 All Board meeting agendas should be prepared by the Secretary to the Board in consultation with the CEO or the chairman of the Board and a draft agenda should be circulated to all directors together with the notice of the meeting and adequate background materials for each meeting.
+Directors may consider whether they wish to include any matters in the agenda and, if so, they should inform the Secretary to the Board in a timely manner (and, where possible, within five days from the date of circulation of the notice for meeting). - 8.5 The final agenda and board papers should be circulated in full to the directors in a CGC C.5.8 timely manner and at least three days prior to the Board meeting. - 8.6 The board papers and related materials should be prepared in a form and quality cGC C.5.10 sufficient to enable the Board to make an informed decision on matters placed before it.
+Queries raised by directors should receive a prompt and full response wherever possible, if necessary by the Secretary to the Board liaising with the management. - 8.7 To the extent that it is practicable to do so, meetings of Board committees and Board meetings other than Regular Board Meetings should follow the same procedures set out in sections 8.3 to 8.6 above.

-- 8.4 All Board meeting agendas should be prepared by the Secretary to the Board in consultation with the CEO or the chairman of the Board and a draft agenda should be circulated to all directors together with the notice of the meeting and adequate background materials for each meeting.
-Directors may consider whether they wish to include any matters in the agenda and, if so, they should inform the Secretary to the Board in a timely manner (and, where possible, within five days from the date of circulation of the notice for meeting). - 8.5 The final agenda and board papers should be circulated in full to the directors in a timely manner and at least three days prior to the Board meeting. - 8.6 The board papers and related materials should be prepared in a form and quality sufficient to enable the Board to make an informed decision on matters placed before it.
-Queries raised by directors should receive a prompt and full response wherever possible, if necessary by the Secretary to the Board liaising with the management. - 8.7 To the extent that it is practicable to do so, meetings of Board committees and Board meetings other than Regular Board Meetings should follow the same procedures set out in sections 8.3 to 8.6 above. - 8.8 Subject to the Company's Articles of Association and applicable laws and regulations, attendance by conference call, video link or other electronic means (whereby each participant can hear each other participant) may be counted as attendance at a physical Board meeting. - 8.9 The Secretary to the Board or a duly appointed delegate should keep minutes of all meetings of the Board and Board committees, and such minutes should be open for inspection at any reasonable time on reasonable notice by any director. - 8.10 Minutes of meetings of the Board and Board committees should record in sufficient detail the matters considered and decisions reached, including any concerns raised by directors or dissenting views expressed. - 8.11 Draft minutes of meetings of the Board should be circulated to all directors for their comments as soon as practicable after the meeting.
-If the directors have any comments on the draft minutes, they should inform the Secretary to the Board within seven days from the date of circulation of the draft minutes.
-The Secretary to the Board should circulate the finalised minutes of all Board and Board committee meetings to all directors for their records as soon as practicable. - 8.12 If a substantial shareholder or a director has a conflict of interest in a matter to be considered by the Board which the Board has determined to be material, the matter should be dealt with by holding a physical Board meeting rather than by a written resolution or by a Board committee.
-Independent non-executive directors who, and whose close associates (as defined in the Listing Rules), have no material interest in the transaction should be present at that Board meeting. - 8.13 Any Board meeting in which the appointment or dismissal of the Secretary to the Board is to be discussed or determined should be dealt with by holding a physical board meeting rather than by a written resolution or by a Board committee.
+8.8 Subject to the Company's Articles of Association and applicable laws and regulations, attendance by conference call, video link or other electronic means (whereby each participant can hear each other participant) may be counted as attendance at a physical Board meeting.